-Transformers must be approved by the authority having jurisdiction for the location, and the bottom must not be located below the electrical datum plane.
-Figure 555-7
+Transformers must be approved by the authority having jurisdiction for the location, and the bottom isn't permitted to be located below the electrical datum plane. ▶Figure 555-7

 555.7 Location of Service Equipment

 Service equipment for floating docks or marinas isn't permitted to be located on the floating structure.